Italian Sausage Stuffed Summer Squash

 Easy Italian Sausage Stuffed Summer Squash Recipe

-I’ve had a really fun time this year cooking and using fresh from the garden Summer squash.
-While I use yellow squash for this recipe, you could do the very same thing with fresh zucchini.
-I love them both so regardless, it’s a win.
+This recipe uses yellow squash but please note it would also work with fresh zucchini.
 The sausage filling elevates a simple vegetable and it’s a super side dish to serve company as well as for our family meals.
 It’s an impressive dish, with a really nice presentation.
+How to make Italian Sausage Stuffed Summer Squash: (Scroll down for full printable recipe.)

 How to Make the Best Italian Sausage Stuffed Summer Squash Recipe